 Momentum: Large Format Photos of Chalkboards from Quantum Mechanics Institutions by Alejandro Guijarro

 Momentum is a project by artist Alejandro Guijarro who spent three years traveling to the quantum mechanics departments of Cambridge, Stanford, Berkeley, Oxford and elsewhere to shoot large format photographs of blackboards just after lectures.
 Completely removed from the context of a classroom or laboratory and displayed in a gallery, the cryptic equations from one of the most formidable branches of physics become abstract patterns of line and color.
 Via the artist’s statement:

 Denver-based artist Chris Carlson who is known for his work with 3D chalk illusions created a great stop motion Tetris game.
 The shading, perspective and motion is incredibly spot-on.
-You can see more of his video game and pop-culture influenced chalk drawings over on Tumblr. (via the awesomer) More
+You can see more of his video game and pop-culture influenced chalk drawings over on his website. (via the awesomer) More